1999 Tramore helicopter crash: Fuel load and alternate airports

 After the second missed approach to Waterford Airport, the tower raised the possibility of diverting to an alternate airport where the visibility was better.
 However by this time there was not enough fuel remaining to divert.
 There is no evidence that the possibility of landing at an alternate airport was considered during planning of the mission.

-Rescue 111 did not take off with the maximum possible fuel load of 800kg.
-Instead it left with the standard load of 600kg.
-This was likely due the fact that the rescue point was near the airport, and that it may have needed to hover over the casualty boat to winch off passengers.
+Rescue 111 did not take off with the maximum possible fuel load of 800 kg.
+Instead it left with the standard load of 600 kg.
+This was likely due the rescue point being near the airport, and that it may have needed to hover over the casualty boat to winch off passengers.
 With a full fuel load the aircraft is difficult to maintain in a hover due the lack of reserve power.
 The aircraft did have the capability to jettison fuel, allowing it to travel to scene with a larger fuel load and then dump it to lower the weight for winching.
 However, due to technical concerns about the jettison valves this was not commonly done.
 An Air Corps Dauphin 3 years earlier had suffered a failure where both valves failed to close after opening.
 In that instance the aircraft was able to land safely, but a situation where the flow of fuel out of the valves cannot be stopped while the aircraft is far out at sea is highly dangerous.

 Due to the limited range of the Dauphin, planning for alternate airports was not generally considered.
 The Operation Manual states "it is unlikely that the Dauphin's endurance will allow for a diversion to an alternate."
 The visibility at Cork Airport (~100km away) and Dublin Airport (~150 km away) was forecast to be similarly poor to Waterford, so planning for an alternate landing site would have ruled these out in any case.
 Similarly Casement Aerodrome did not have suitable conditions at the planning stage.
 As noted above it had cleared later in the evening, but by then Rescue 111 did not have enough fuel to reach it.

 Shannon Airport (~140km away) did in fact have clear weather forecast, and remained clear throughout the mission period.
 But after completing the first missed approach to Waterford at 00:14 there would not have been enough fuel remaining to reach Shannon.
 A decision to divert to Shannon would probably have to have been made before even attempting to land at Waterford.

 No air traffic controller was on duty at Waterford Airport that night.
 The tower was staffed by one of the Air Corps ground crew, who was not an air traffic control operator (ATCO) or aerodrome flight information service operator (AFISO).
 The report found that a qualified ATCO or AFISO could have supplied a weather briefing which may have influenced the planning of the mission.